icesat2py/icepyx/doc/source/contributing/quest-available-datasets.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The Argo mission involves a series of floats that are designed to capture vertical ocean profiles of temperature, salinity, and pressure down to ~2000 m.
 Some floats are in support of BGC-Argo, which also includes data relevant for biogeochemical applications: oxygen, nitrate, chlorophyll, backscatter, and solar irradiance.

-For interested readers, a preprint outlining the QUEST and its application to Argo data access is available here: <https://doi.org/10.22541/au.170258908.81399744/v1>
+For interested readers, a preprint outlining the QUEST module and its application to Argo data access is available `here <https://doi.org/10.22541/au.170258908.81399744/v1>`_.

 `Argo Workflow Example <https://icepyx.readthedocs.io/en/latest/example_notebooks/QUEST_argo_data_access.html>`_